GCsnap/gcsnap2cluster/README.md

 ## Usage

-To execute it on a cluster, please refer to the scripts in [SLURM scripts](/slurm_scripts) folder.
+To execute it on a cluster, please refer to the scripts in [SLURM scripts](/slurm_scripts).
 However, it is also working from terminal in a similar way as GCsnap2.0 Desktop version but with the use of srun:
 ```
 srun --mpi=pmi2 -N 2 --ntasks-per-node=4 python -m mpi4py.futures ./gcsnap/__main__.py --n-nodes 2 --n-cpu-per-node 4 --targets ./examples/target_sequences_10.txt
 ```